christo-pr/blogposts/dangerously_set_inner_html.md

 # Render dangerous content with React
-> This blogpost explain how React handle cross-site scripting and how we can 'bypass' that
+> This post explain how React handle cross-site scripting and how we can 'bypass' it

 ## Cross-site Scripting (XSS Attacks)